pbek/QOwnNotes/webpage/src/getting-started/browser-extension.md

 You can also find the extension on [GitHub](https://github.com/qownnotes/web-companion/).

 ::: tip Info
 QOwnNotes needs to be running for the Web Companion browser extension to work.
+The browser extensions works **offline**, no internet connection needed.
 :::

 ## Web clipper